-For many leaders in the c-suite, targeted marketing services can be a confusing web of unfamiliar terminology and seemingly pointless expenses.
+For many business leaders in the c-suite, targeted marketing services can be a confusing web of unfamiliar terminology and seemingly pointless expenses.

 “We already have a marketing department and an ad agency,” you may say.
 “Why invest in yet another marketing tool?”